mattpaletta/typecheck/README.md

 This project is a language-agnostic typechecker.
 It is designed to be abstract from any particular language, but rather provide a framework that language-implementers can use to handle typechecking their statically-typed languages.

 ## Motivation
-This project was created out of my own need for a typecheker for my own compiler for [pseudocode](https://github.com/mattpaletta/pseudocode) (soon to be open-sourced).
+This project was created out of my own need for a typechecker for my own compiler for [pseudocode](https://github.com/mattpaletta/pseudocode) (soon to be open-sourced).
 I decide to separate the typechecker firstly so it could be easily tested as a different project, and secondly so I, and others, could use it for other projects in the future and benefit from any improvements made to this library over time.
 You can see other projects using the project on the `THIRD_PARTY.md` file in this repo.

 ## Build Status
 [![Build Status](https://travis-ci.com/mattpaletta/typecheck.svg?token=ysncAybhRTtbpjrpSW8S&branch=master)](https://travis-ci.com/mattpaletta/typecheck)